 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Check out the online maps of Principal Meridians and Baselines.
-This opens a new window on the national site.
+This link opens a new window at the national website.

-Contract Examiners Books 1885-1917.
-In 1885, Comm.
-Sparks made it mandatory for each survey to be examined prior to approval.
-These books contain information regarding name of the examiner, dates of examination, character of the survey, and actions by the GLO.
+Contract Examiners Books, 1885-1917.
+In 1885, Commissioner Sparks made it mandatory for each survey to be examined prior to approval.
+These books contain information regarding names of the examiners, dates of examination, the character of the surveys, and actions by the GLO.

 Tract books.
 These books note all transactions affecting public lands from the 1880's to 1970's.
-Copies were kept in California and Washington.
-Both are available.
+Copies are kept on microfiche in California and Washington D.C.

-Letters from the Surveyor General of Calif. to Commissioner of the GLO, 1851-1879.
-These letters are on microfiche (from NARA records) and are sorted, roughly, by date sent.
+Letters from the Surveyor General of California to the Commissioner of the GLO, 1851-1879.
+These letters are kept on microfiche (from NARA records) and are sorted by the date sent.

 Public Room.
-Within the same building as the survey records unit is the BLM's California Public Room.
+Located at the same address as the survey records unit is the BLM's California Public Room.
 Records available from this public room include quad maps, status maps, mining claims, and patents.
-Questions can be sent via E-mail Public Room Information This room is open from 8:30 to 4:30 Mon. through Fri. or you can phone 916-978-4400
+Questions can be directed to the Public Room by E-mail.
+This room is open from 8:30 am to 4:30 pm, Monday through Friday, excluding holidays, or call (916) 978-4400.

-National Archives This is a link to the National Archives and Records Administration Homepage.
-There is a great deal of good research sources at this site.
+National Archives.
+This is a link to the National Archives and Records Administration Homepage.
+There are many good research sources at this site.
 Don't pass this one up.